Surcharges

 Do I need to inform all customers about imposing a surcharge?

 Your customers must be aware of any surcharge.
 If surcharge is enabled for your AR Automation account, we must display a disclosure message on the Payment Link in order to comply with card brand regulations.
-The disclosure message states that the surcharge is only applicable to card payments.
+The disclosure message states that the surcharge is only applicable to permitted card payments in that geography.

-If you are going to run payments automatically with the surcharge fee, you may send over disclosure messages only to customers who have a credit card on file.
+If you are going to run payments automatically with the surcharge fee, you may send over disclosure messages only to customers who have a payment method on file.